pfptcommunity/tap-api-python/README.md

     client = Client("<principal>", "<secret>")
 ```

+### Type Hinting and Auto-Completion

+Auto-completion and type hints are provided when using an IDE like PyCharm.

+All results are dictionaries with helper properties to prevent the need to identify the key values associated.
+Since the results are dictionaries, it's possible to access values that are not mapped to helper properties.
+This is useful if new JSON properties are returned but have not yet been mapped to helper properties.

 ### Querying the Campaign API

 The Campaign API allows administrators to pull campaign IDs in a timeframe and specific details about campaigns,